 Once connected, go to Server and Protocol Information Dialog.
 See the Server Host key Fingerprint box.

 A special case is getting hostkey of a server, that you are an administrator of yourself, yet you do not have a direct secure line to connect through.
 This is common for a virtual servers or servers in a cloud.
 In such case a server provider should have a specific solution.
-For example a specialised server in the same private network as your server, with publicly known host keys.
-You can connected to this specialised server and from it, securely connect to your server (e.g. using SSH terminal).
+For example a specialized server in the same private network as your server, with publicly known host keys.
+You can connected to this specialized server and from it, securely connect to your server (e.g. using SSH terminal).
 As you are connecting within private network, you can safely accept any host key.
 Once connected to your server, acquire its hostkey.
 With that you can finally connect directly yet securely over a public network.
 Alternatively, the server provider can provide the hostkey via some administrative interface.
 For example see solution for Amazon EC2.